bruienne/bsdpy/README.md

+### Purpose

 The purpose of this project is to implement a feature-complete NetBoot (BSDP) server using Python.
-It relies on the pydhcplib module (http://bit.ly/IGtv67) to handle BSDP requests from Apple Mac clients
+It relies on the pydhcplib module (http://bit.ly/IGtv67) to handle BSDP requests from Apple Mac clients.

 Apple has long been the only game in town when it comes to providing NetBoot service.
 Other projects have been able to replicate partial functionality